p3r7/blog/_posts/2020-01-15-tramp-autologin-insanity.md

 ---
 layout: post
 title: Better TRAMP autologin
-description: Using SSH keys with tramps
+description: Using SSH keys with TRAMP
-summary: Using SSH keys with tramps
+summary: Using SSH keys with TRAMP
 tags: [emacs]
 ---